wkumari/draft-kumari-ipv6-loopback/draft-kumari-ipv6-loopback.md

 >packet received on an interface with a destination loopback address MUST be
 >dropped.

-((Geoff: I have gone for a simple prefix that sits below the IPv4-mapped address block of 0:0:0:0:0:FFFF::/96 - the complication is that the prefix then includes the "unspecified address" as well, so the RFC4291 text relating to the unspecificed address is reproduced in this proposed amendment, as this text proposes
+((Geoff: I have gone for proposing a simple prefix that sits below the IPv4-mapped address block of 0:0:0:0:0:FFFF::/96 - the complication is that the prefix then includes the "unspecified address" as well, so the RFC4291 text relating to the unspecificed address is reproduced in this proposed amendment, as this text proposes